Updated: May 30

 These are some tips to look forward to.

-Use an acoustic wave therapy device to increase sensitivity.
-The Phoenix is the first home-use acoustic wave therapy device to improve blood flow to the penis and treat conditions like, erectile dysfunction and Peyronie's disease.
-But, it doesn’t just help with blood flow.
-It also increases sensitivity!
-Most guys with ED tend to have sensitivity issues and a lack of blood flow to the penis.
-The Phoenix can help your penis rise again with improved erectile response, new blood vessels and vein growth through acoustic wave therapy treatment.
+Use an acoustic wave therapy device.
+The Phoenix is the first home-use acoustic wave therapy device that helps restore sexual performance.
+The Phoenix can help your penis rise again with improved erectile response through targeted soundwaves.
 It’s not rocket science, but it can help get your plumbing ready for round 2.

 Cardiovascular exercises: Walking, running, or aerobics can help you get your body more control and shorten the refractory period.